 This means that at the very least, your 50,000 points get you 5 nights (50,000 points / 10,000 points per night), plus 1 additional free night from Marriott’s 5th night free policy and another free night from your Marriott Bonvoy Amex annual free night benefit, which all shakes out to a total of 7 nights.

 If you go during an off-peak period, though, you could pay as little as 4,000 points per night, which means you could get 13 nights with your points (50,000 points / 4,000 points per night).
 Add on 3 extra nights from the 5th night free policy (13 nights / 4 = 3 free nights) and all of a sudden you’re at 16 nights!

 I’ve recently been planning a trip to Guizhou, China, to take in the natural landscapes there.
 You’ve probably never heard of Guizhou—not many Westerners have—but it’s quickly gaining popularity in the East as one of China’s untouched gems.
 And in the heart of Guizhou sits the brand-new Four Points by Sheraton Bijie, a 5-star marvel of a hotel that’s, amazingly, just a Category 1 on Marriott’s redemption chart.

 That’s right—a Category 1 5-star hotel.
 Here’s what it looks like:

-If you visit Guizhou during off-peak season, you’ll pay just 4,000 points per night at the Four Points, which means your 50,000 points will get you 15 nights, just like in the Calgary example above.
-Combine that with Marriott’s 5th night free policy for your extra 3 free nights and you’re up to an incredible 16 nights with your card.
+Just like in the Calgary example above , if you visit Guizhou during off-peak season, you’ll pay just 4,000 points per night at the Four Points, which means your 50,000 points will get you 12 nights.
+Combine that with Marriott’s 5th night free policy for your extra 3 free nights and with the Marriott Bonvoy™ Amex Card’s Free Night Award, and you’re up to an incredible 16 nights with your card.

 Not bad, Amex.
 Not bad at all.